 2. In the Map Business Online master toolbar click the Plot Data on Map button Browse to your data and click next.
 Verify location columns are accurately matching the map applications address buckets and adjust as necessary.
 Click Next.

 3. Choose Company Name or a similar assignment for the name column.
 Assign columns of your choice to the five label flex field options.
 Process the imported locations points to the map by clicking Plot.

-4. After importing MBO opens the Data Window, with your imported data selected.
-In the Symbol Selector Drop Down located on the left of the Data Window toolbar, choose a small black dot for your location point on the map.
+4. After importing Map Business Online opens the Data Window, with your imported data selected.
+In the SyMap Business Onlinel Selector Drop Down located on the left of the Data Window toolbar, choose a small black dot for your location point on the map.
 Increase its size to 80% – more or less, to your liking